citp/privacy-policy-historical/a/an/ans/ansonalex.com.md

 **Google Analytics Data Collection**

-This site uses Google Analytic to track visitor data.
+This site uses Google Analytics to track visitor data.
 Google and AnsonAlex.com utilize the data collected to track and examine the use of AnsonAlex.com, to prepare reports on its activities, to enhance the visitor experience and share them with other Google services.
 Google may use the data collected to customize, contextualize and personalize the ads of its own advertising network.

 Personal data collected: Cookie and Usage Data.
 Place of processing: USA.
 Find [Google’s privacy policy here](http://www.google.com/intl/en/policies/privacy/).